 - act independently in planning and managing tasks with guidance in the areas which they have studied; - provide some reflection on their learning experiences.

-read legal cases and summarise the arguments in them.
+- write fluently, using legal terminology correctly; - read legal cases and summarise the arguments in them.

 - use standard applications to present information; - demonstrate basic competence in retrieving information from the Laws Virtual Learning Environment (VLE) and online library.